moddedmc-wiki/fabric-modding-wiki/docs/sounds/using-sound/index.md

 The SoundEvent defines which sound will be played.
 You can also [register your own SoundEvents](/sounds/register-custom-sounds) to include your own sound.

-Minecraft has several audio sliders in the In-game settings.
-The SoundCategory is used to determine, which slider will adjust your sound's volume.
+Minecraft has several audio sliders in the in-game settings.
+The `SoundCategory` enum is used to determine which slider will adjust your sound's volume.

 ### Volume and Pitch